 The calculation process for real estate taxes varies by jurisdiction but generally involves multiplying the property’s valuation by a tax rate.
 The resulting amount is the annual tax bill for the property owner.

-For example, if the current market worth of your home is $300,000 and the local government assesses taxes at a rate of 60% of the value, then the amount upon which you will be required to pay taxes will be $180,000.
+For example, if the current market value of your home is $300,000 and the local government assesses taxes at a 60% rate of the value, then you will be required to pay taxes on a $180,000 valuation.

 Factors Considered in Determining Real Estate Tax Amounts